 [Photo by Andalib.]

-Here’s a case study about how Monmouthshire County Council‘s youth service has used Facebook to revitalise the way it communicates with kids and teenagers.
+Here’s a case study from 2011 about how Monmouthshire County Council‘s youth service has used Facebook to revitalise the way it communicates with kids and teenagers.

 Established: Around April 2010

 Moderated by: Dan Davies of Monmouthshire County Council’s youth service

 The reason it’s fantastic is because it’s being used not just as a way to push out messages to young people in the county (although it does do that): it has become the hub of all social activity, has saved the service money and is a genuine example of using tools to serve a purpose not just doing Facebook ‘because we should’.

 I met Dan Davies, a youth worker, about a year ago after I’d spotted lots of activity going on in his Facebook page.
 I went to meet him to run through our social media policy and guide and I thought I’d give him a few tips on how to get the most from social media.